elpython/elpython-meta/README.md

 - support for enterprise features that are of questionable value in the context of educational use cases and smaller organisations

-# What does "no mandatory rebuilds or file regeneration" mean?
+# What does "no mandatory file regeneration" mean?

 Migrating to a new CPython feature release necessarily means doing the following: